wahibhaq/urdu-font-comparator-app/README.md

 I wanted to play with Urdu fonts for a while but was still not getting a starting point or a solid motivation to do it.
 This idea originated when I read the news about a new and much improved font, [Meher Nasta'liq](http://csalt.itu.edu.pk/urdufont/) launched by [Center for Speech and Language Technologies (CSaLT)](http://csalt.itu.edu.pk/) lab at [International Technical University (ITU)](http://itu.edu.pk/), Lahore (Pakistan).
 The website claims it to be a step towards advanced Urdu Typography and a font which serves the need of modern mobile applications.
 Even Dawn covered a [story](https://www.dawn.com/news/1313737) about it being a Calligraphy-based Urdu font for the Internet.
 It was enough to catch my attention and I wanted to try it out and see how it is different from other fonts, especially Jameel Noori Nastaleeq Font, which is considered to be the best so far.
 Then once I started thinking about it, I realized that there is no app or resource where I can see how Urdu text looks like rendered in different fonts (there are a lot actually!).

 As mentioned, I started this project to address a problem I was facing but in a broader picture, I am quite hopeful that it will encourage developers to create apps with Urdu content.
+Additionally, I didn't find any resource which addresses questions like why Urdu has a limited reach when it comes to Internet or Mobile devices and technical comparison of Naskh and Nasta'liq scripts.
+My goal is also to convert this research into an information source which provides answers for those who are equally concerned and interested to dig deeper in this area.

 ## Background